Electronic Warfare

 • AN/ALE-50

 The AN/ALE-50 is a Raytheon airborne towed decoy countermeasure developed from Naval Research Laboratory work to draw radar-guided missiles away from combat aircraft.
-It entered production in December 1996, was fielded on aircraft including the F-16, F/A-18E/F, and B-1B, and is documented as a compact self-protection system for fast jets and bombers.
+It entered production in December 1996, pairs a launcher/controller installation with expendable decoy canisters, and is documented on F-16, F/A-18E/F Super Hornet, and B-1B aircraft as a compact radio-frequency self-protection system used from Kosovo and Iraq to later U.S. air operations.

 Profile / Specs